Barbara Chase-Riboud: Poetry

 Chase-Riboud's first work of poetry, From Memphis & Peking (1974), was edited by Toni Morrison and published to critical acclaim.
 Her poetry volume, Portrait of a Nude Woman as Cleopatra, (1987), won the Carl Sandburg Award in 1988.
 In 1994, Chase-Riboud published Roman Egyptien, poetry written in French.
 In 2014, she published Everytime a Knot is Undone, a God is Released: Collected and New Poems 1974–2011.
 She contributed the poem "Ode to My Grandfather at the Somme 1918" to the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

-Marriage and family
+Other activities

+Photographed by Jack Davison and choreographed by Lenio Kaklea, Chase-Riboud was featured in Bottega Veneta's 2025 advertising campaign celebrating the 50th anniversary of its signature Intrecciato leather.

+Personal life

 In Paris, Chase met Marc Riboud, a photographer who was part of the Magnum group.
 They married in 1961 on Christmas Day in a church.
-The couple had two sons together, David Charles (b.
+The couple had two sons together, David Charles Riboud (b.
 1964) and Alexis Karol Riboud (b.
-1967).
-They traveled extensively in Russia, India, Greece and North Africa.
+1967), and they traveled extensively in Russia, India, Greece and North Africa.

 Years later they divorced.
 In 1981, Chase-Riboud married her second husband, Sergio Tosi, an art publisher and expert.

+Chase-Riboud is a dual citizen of the United States and France.